-Just for reference, here are the usual ranges of blood pressure and what they mean:
+Just for reference, here are ranges of blood pressure and what they mean:

 - Normal: less than 120/80

 - Stage 2 High blood pressure: greater than 140/90

 Notice that 120/80 isn't called “normal” any longer.
-That's because of evidence that suggests that having a BP of 120/80 puts people at increased risk getting high blood pressure (hypertension).
+Evidence that suggests that having a BP of 120/80 puts people at increased risk getting high blood pressure (hypertension).
 High blood pressure, in turn, is the #1 cause of strokes.
 Newer BP guidelines call for identifying high blood pressure at 130/80.